dotnet/docs/samples/core/getting-started/golden/README.md

 `dotnet restore` installs all the dependencies for this sample into the current directory.
 `dotnet build` creates the output assembly (or assemblies).

-Next, change to the `src/app` directory and run those same two commands again.
+Next, change to the `app` directory and run those same two commands again.

 After that, type this command to run the executable: